2050 Net Zero Strategy - Lam Research

 • Natural gas consumption

-Optimizing our processes, products, and facilities to make them more energy- and resource-efficient
+• Investing in emissions controls, abatement, and energy-efficiency technologies to optimize our processes, products, and facilities to make them more resource-efficient

 DOWNSTREAM ACTIVITIES